nveenverma/Projects/Exploring StackOverflow/main.md

-3. Now we will run a for loop for going through each question and use [list comprehension](https://towardsdatascience.com/python-basics-list-comprehensions-631278f22c40) inside the for loop, to extract the tags names.
+* Now we will run a for loop for going through each question and use [list comprehension](https://towardsdatascience.com/python-basics-list-comprehensions-631278f22c40) inside it, to extract the tags names.

 ```python